 BAM tends to create sustainable activewear, as well as loungewear, baselayers, and socks.
 Bamboo fabric is light and strong, has excellent wicking properties too, making it the perfect material for activewear.
 And I love how they blend their bamboo viscose fabric with other sustainable materials depending on the item they’re creating.

-Best UK Bamboo Clothing Brands
+8 Of The Best Bamboo Clothing Brands In The UK

 BAM Clothing*: Bamboo clothing specialists, creating sustainable activewear, knitwear, underwear, and more.